 Since the Riders Alliance began organizing riders, we’ve won significant campaign victories throughout the city.
 These wins include:

 Tax-Free Transit Benefits

 Our transit benefits law requires firms that employ 20 or more New Yorkers to allow them to set aside pre-tax income to pay for transit–a win-win-win for employers, riders and public transportation.
 The City Council passed Council Member Garodnick’s bill in October 2014, and Riders Alliance members were proud to join Mayor de Blasio to sign the bill into law that month.
-Now we are working with the City to implement the legislation, which goes into effect on January 1, 2016.
+Now we are working with the City to implement the legislation, which went into effect on January 1, 2016.